jjmchew/jjmchew.github.io/JS230/01-initialNotes.md

 - for partials, arrays, etc :  be aware of "context" and when I pass in another object (e.g., `this`)
   - my solution for /probs/04forms/05quiz shows this : passing `this` into `{{> radioTemplate}}` worked better
     -  previously I had the {{#each options}} within the main template instead of the partial - this prevented me from passing anything into each question

+- Note:  the new element (using handlebars template) must be created in a `newElement` "container" using `newElement.innerHTML = template(data)`
+  - to not include the `newElement` container, use `newElement.firstElementChild`

 ## Misc